moor9140/EEG-capstone2020/README.md

 Download both files, open the arduinoEEG in Arduino IDE.
 Upload the sketch to your assembled arduino.
 Next, download python and install the required libraries:

-'''python pip install pyqt5 pyqtgraph serial numpy'''
+> python pip install pyqt5 pyqtgraph serial numpy

 then run the code:

-'''python GUIandPlot.py'''
+> python GUIandPlot.py